Band Apple Watch Hermès Single Tour (44 mm, Bleu Navy, 2020)

 “Made from liquid silicone rubber, the Solo Loop features a unique, stretchable design with no clasps, buckles, or overlapping parts that’s ultracomfortable to wear and easy to slip on and off your wrist.
 Each band is specially treated with UV to give the band a silky, smooth finish.
 It’s also swim proof and sweat proof so it can go just about anywhere you want to wear it.”

-This band’s color is Plum, a shade of dark purple.
-It was available in 40 mm and 44 mm widths, and was among the first Apple Watch bands to be sold in specific wrist sizes.
-The 40 mm Solo Loop was sold in wrist sizes 1–9 and the 44 mm Solo Loop was sold in wrist sizes 4–12.
-In this example, the Plum Solo Loop is paired with an Apple Watch Series 7 in silver stainless steel.
+The color of this band is Sunglow, a shade of yellow-gold.
+It was available in 41mm and 45mm widths, and was sold in specific wrist sizes.
+The 41mm Solo Loop was sold in wrist sizes 1–9, and the 45mm Solo Loop was sold in wrist sizes 4–12.

 According to Apple’s website, “This band comes in custom sizes because it’s designed for an ultracomfortable fit.
 An accurate measurement will help you get the size that’s right for you.”
 The website allowed buyers to download a PDF and cut out a “tool” that wrapped around the wrist to designate the band size needed.